AlienHeadWars/repo-slice/README.md

 Automate the creation of streamlined, context-specific branches for your AI assistants.

+## 🚧 Development Status

+**This project is currently in active development and is not yet ready for production use.**

+We are in the process of building out the core features as outlined in our [Project Roadmap](ROADMAP.md).
+We welcome feedback and contributions!
+If you're interested in helping, please see our [Contributing Guide](CONTRIBUTING.md).

 ## The Problem

 As a project grows, the entire codebase quickly becomes too large to use as a single context for an AI assistant like a Gemini Gem.
 To work effectively, these assistants, each assigned to a specific role, need a streamlined and relevant slice of the repository.